SamPTD/Int_Students_in_TW/readme.md

 6. Merge Chinese Current Students and Graduates
 7. Merge All Data

-After having the compiled data, the second part of the project goes on with analysis of three aspects of international students in Taiwan: (1) origins and the impact of the Industry-School Program (ISP), (2) top disciplines by students, and (3) origins and gender ratios for Information and Communication Technology (ICT) and Engineering.
+After having the compiled data, the second part of the project goes on with analysis of three aspects of international students in Taiwan: (1) origins and the impact of the Industrial-Academic Cooperation (IAC) Program, (2) top disciplines by students, and (3) origins and gender ratios for Information and Communication Technology (ICT) and Engineering.

+Most schools involve in the IAC (產學合作) have "international" (國際) in the titles of their programs.
+Since the dataset records non-Taiwanese students and already excludes local Taiwanese, we decide to analyze all IAC programs appear in the dataset, including the ones that do not have "international" in the titles.

 The findings of each aspect is summarized as followed: